RFM-Editing: Rectified Flow Matching for Text-guided Audio Editing: Proposed Method

-To help the model distinguish between editable and non-editable content, we provide the original latent $x_T$ as an additional condition by concatenating it with the noisy latent $x_t$ along the channel dimension (as illustrated in Fig. \ref{fig:pipeline}).
+We apply the objective of RFM \cite{liu2022flow} to learn a continuous vector field that maps samples from a noisy distribution to the target distribution of the edited audio using a U-Net-based architecture.
+Compared to standard diffusion models relying on stochastic differential equations (SDEs), RFM formulates a deterministic ordinary differential equation (ODE) process that models a straight-line trajectory from noise $\epsilon$ to target $x_{\text{tar}}$, eliminating the need for fine-grained time discretization and leading to stable and efficient training.
+Specifically, we add random Gaussian noise $\epsilon$ to $x_{\text{tar}}$ and obtain a perturbed latent $x_t$ in a continuous time step $t \in [0, 1]$.
+The perturbed sample $x_t$ is computed along a straight interpolation path from noise to data: where $\sigma_{\min}$ is a small constant controlling the minimal scale of noise at $t = 0$.
+The time derivative of the interpolation path yields the ground-truth velocity field at any time step $t$: To help the model distinguish between editable and non-editable content, we provide the original latent $x_{\text{orig}}$ as an additional condition by concatenating it with the noisy latent $x_t$ along the channel dimension (as illustrated in Fig.~\ref{fig:pipeline}).
 This enables the model to directly access the unedited input during both training and inference, helping preserve the unchanged regions while only applying edits where instructed.
-RFM-Editing learns a continuous vector field $\mathbf{v}^*_\theta(x_t \oplus x_T, t, E_{\mathcal{I}})$ that predicts the direction from $x_t$ to the target latent $x_0$, conditioned on the instruction embedding $E_{\mathcal{I}}$.
+RFM-Editing learns a continuous vector field $\mathbf{v}^*_\theta(x_t \oplus x_{\text{orig}}, t, E_{\mathcal{I}})$ that predicts the direction from $x_t$ to the target latent $x_{\text{tar}}$, conditioned on the instruction embedding $E_{\mathcal{I}}$.
 The model is trained by minimizing a mean squared error (MSE) loss between the predicted and target velocity fields:

 This loss guides the optimization of the model parameters by encouraging the predicted vector field to align with the target velocity at each sampled timestep.